The Best Quiet CPAP Machines Banner

 The Challenge: Understanding CPAP Machine Noise

-First things first, it's important to understand why CPAP machines make noise.
-They work by pushing air through a hose to a mask, creating a continuous flow to keep your airways open.
+First, it’s essential to understand why CPAP machines make noise.
+They push air through a hose to a mask, creating a continuous flow to keep your airways open.
 This process involves motors and moving parts that can produce sound.
-However, the noise level should be a gentle, steady whoosh – not a disruptive clatter.
+However, the noise level should be a gentle, steady whoosh, not a disruptive clatter.

 So, why do some machines sound like a distant storm?
 It could be due to a few factors: